 Hiring internally is almost always preferable to hiring externally.
 It's more cost-effective, a great way to retain talent and inspires others to build their careers at your organization.
 It's also reflective of the effectiveness of your training programs and talent management capabilities.
 Simply measure, of the hires in the last 12 months (rolling), what was the ratio of (internal hires: external hires).

 HR KPIs: % of 'Cherish & Retain' Employees

-If you’re using a performance management platform like Cascade, you’ll be measuring not only employee performance but also their future potential for the organization.
+If you're using a performance management platform, you'll be measuring not only employee performance but also their future potential for the organization.
 One of the most useful tools here is the 9-Box Talent Grid, which helps you measure those two dimensions of employee success in a fair and consistent way.
-Implement the 9-Box Talent Grid, and measure how many employees fall into the ‘Cherish & Retain’ group each year.
+Implement the 9-Box Talent Grid, and measure how many employees fall into the 'Cherish & Retain' group each year.

 HR KPIs: Average Duration in Position